Psychosis: Alcohol

 Approximately 3% of people with alcoholism experience psychosis during acute intoxication or withdrawal.
 Alcohol related psychosis may manifest itself through a kindling mechanism.
 The mechanism of alcohol-related psychosis is due to the long-term effects of alcohol consumption resulting in distortions to neuronal membranes, gene expression, as well as thiamine deficiency.
 It is possible that hazardous alcohol use via a kindling mechanism can cause the development of a chronic substance-induced psychotic disorder, i.e. schizophrenia.
 The effects of an alcohol-related psychosis include an increased risk of depression and suicide as well as causing psychosocial impairments.
 Delirium tremens, a symptom of chronic alcoholism that can appear in the acute withdrawal phase, shares many symptoms with alcohol-related psychosis suggesting a common mechanism.

 Cannabis

-According to current studies, cannabis use is associated with increased risk of psychotic disorders, and the more often cannabis is used the more likely a person is to develop a psychotic illness.
+According to current studies, cannabis use is associated with increased risk of psychotic disorders, including cannabis-induced psychotic disorder, and the more often cannabis is used the more likely a person is to develop a psychotic illness.
 Furthermore, people with a history of cannabis use develop psychotic symptoms earlier than those who have never used cannabis.
 Some debate exists regarding the causal relationship between cannabis use and psychosis with some studies suggesting that cannabis use hastens the onset of psychosis primarily in those with pre-existing vulnerability.
 Indeed, cannabis use plays an important role in the development of psychosis in vulnerable individuals, and cannabis use in adolescence should be discouraged.
 Some studies indicate that the effects of two active compounds in cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD), have opposite effects with respect to psychosis.
 While THC can induce psychotic symptoms in healthy individuals, limited evidence suggests that CBD may have antipsychotic effects.